General funding resources

-The WA Department of Culture and the Arts gives communities in Western Australia the opportunity to create and experience arts and culture and it offers Arts Grants across a variety of program areas.
-For more information, visit DCA’s Grants.
+The Department of Local Government, Sport and Cultural Industries gives communities in Western Australia the opportunity to create and experience arts and culture and it offers culture and the arts funding across a variety of program areas.
+For more information, visit DLGSC’s Funding.

 Art on the Move administers three levels of State and Federal funding for the preparation and touring of exhibitions by professional artists.

 Country Arts WA helps regional communities use culture and the arts as part of their community’s development.
 They are an independent not-for-profit organisation and receive funding to deliver programs on behalf of the State and Federal governments.

 Healthway provides Arts Sponsorship Programs designed to support arts activities including exhibitions, theatre/dance productions, arts festivals, workshops and arts competitions.
 In return, these events provide opportunities for the promotion of health messages, the creation of healthy environments and increased participation in the arts.